Mission 11 · Stage 2

 Try it

-• Hold the button — LED should stay on.
+• Press and hold the button — the light should stay on!

-• Release — LED turns off.
-Watch Serial too!
+• Let go — the light turns off.
+Watch the screen messages too!

 Peek at code